bgw/ansible-honeybadger/docs/setup_windows.md

 ================

 **These instructions aren't very well-tested.
-Please file an issue about any positive or negative experience you have with them**
+Please file an issue about any positive or negative experience you have with them.**

 Unfortunately, running ansible-honeybadger on Windows isn't possible.
 Don't worry!
 We can run it directly on your server.
 This is fine, as long as you're